TheJacksonLaboratory/diachromatic/README.md

 # Diachromatic

 This package implements truncation, alignment, artifact filtering and counting of Hi-C read pairs.
-The documentation of Diachromatic is available on `ReadTheDocs <https://diachromatic.readthedocs.io/en/latest/>`_.
+The documentation of Diachromatic is available on [ReadTheDocs](https://diachromatic.readthedocs.io/en/latest).

 ## Download

 Diachromatic requires Java 8 or higher to run.
-Diachromatic can be obtained from the Diachromatic `GitHub page <https://github.com/TheJacksonLaboratory/diachromatic>`_.
-We recommend to download the ``Diachromatic.jar`` file of the latest release on the `release page <https://github.com/TheJacksonLaboratory/diachromatic/releases>`_ of the project.
+Diachromatic can be obtained from the Diachromatic [GitHub page](https://github.com/TheJacksonLaboratory/diachromatic).
+We recommend to download the ``Diachromatic.jar`` file of the latest release on the [release page](https://github.com/TheJacksonLaboratory/diachromatic/releases) of the project.

 You can run the program using this command: